 Frequently Asked Questions

-Broadway theaters reserve the right to place restrictions on the use of discount codes when purchasing tickets.
-In some cases they decide to exercise this right.
-We usually see most restrictions on discounts around the Xmas / New Year holidays and some other official holidays throughout the year.
-Occasionally a Broadway show may exclude Saturday night, but these are usually only the top shows and the exclusion is most often short-lived.
-When you call the ticket sales number, they can give you the very latest discount code restrictions (If any) applicable to that Broadway show, but we will list all the restrictions that we are aware of before you buy the guide.
+Some restrictions come up around Christmas, New Year's, and some of the other official holidays throughout the year.
+Occasionally a Broadway show may exclude Saturday nights, but this usually only happens for top shows and the exclusion is often short-lived.
+When you call the ticket sales number, they can give you the very latest discount code restrictions (if any) that are applicable to that Broadway show.
+We always list all the restrictions that we know about before you buy the guide.

 Yes, you can avoid all the Ticketmaster or Telecharge fees and shipping charges by purchasing tickets at the theatre.

-- TicketMaster $9 -$11 (Fees for Radio City Shows can be higher)
+- Ticketmaster: $8.50 -$13.25 (Fees for Radio City Shows can be higher)

 Got more questions?